21 Résumés and CVs

 21.1 What a CV requires typographically

-Before writing a line of LaTeX, it is worth establishing what a CV actually needs to do.
+Before choosing a backend, it is worth establishing what a CV actually needs to do.

 A CV must be scannable.
 Hiring managers and admissions committees spend thirty seconds to two minutes on an initial read.
 The document structure must communicate instantly: where are the jobs, where is the education, how long was each role.
 This is a hierarchy problem — the same problem of making structure visible that was addressed in Chapter 2 — but with the added constraint that the document must communicate quickly under time pressure.